TomOverment/tomozart22/README.md

 ![Colour Scheme](static/images/colours.png)

 - **8abe53 - Pistachio:**
-    - Used for the Logo.
-A tone of green I regularly use in artwork.

 - **000000 - White:**
-    - Used for the Logo.
-A tone of green I regularly use in artwork.

 - **000000 - Black:**
-    - Used for the Navbar and footer and some text.

 - **Fe9ecef - Anti-flash White:**
-    - Used for

 - **9fa6b2 - Cadet Grey:**
-    - Used for

 - **9188181 - Teal:**
-    - Used for

 - **acafaf - Silver:**
-    - Used for

 - **4a4a4f - Davey's Grey:**
-    - Used for

 - **e84610 - Golden Gate Bridge:**
-    - Used for

 ## Font

 I used the Lato font, imported from Google Fonts, to maintain a clean and unobtrusive look.
 This choice ensures that the font does not distract from the content, allowing the artwork and other elements to take center stage.